pttoth/math3d/README.md

 > A tradeoff is that it bloats the binaries and severely slows down compilation when included in multiple compilation units.

-> Define it in the project, if needed
+> Define it during compilation, if needed

 ### Temporarily removed features that used VS compiler-specific syntax: